PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On November 21st, University of California President Mark Yudof placed Chief Spicuzza on leave as well.
 The school officials also announced that the charges against 10 students have been dropped and it will compensate for the medical expenses of students who were pepper sprayed at the protest.
 In February 2012, the American Civil Liberties Union (ACLU) assisted 19 students and alumni file a lawsuit against several UC Davis administrators, including Chancellor Linda Katehi, for violating their right to free speech, but there have been no updates on the case.

 After an investigation into the incident, Chief Spicuzza announced that she was stepping down from her position as police chief and retiring on April 18th, 2012.
 Her resignation may have been in response to a independent task force report released on April 11th that blamed the incident on poor communication and decision making from all levels of the school administration, from the policemen themselves to those in command.
 On July 31st, 2012, the Sacramento Bee reported that Lt.
 John Pike is no longer employed by U.C.
 Davis, not confirming whether he was let go or left the position on his own accord.
+In 2013, Pike requested workers compensation payments from the university, saying that he had been traumatized by the incident.

 The news of Lt.
 Pike’s employment status change was submitted to Reddit the next day, where it received 8681 upvotes and 2572 points, reaching the front page.
 Major news outlets also covered the story including the Huffington Post, San Francisco Weekly, NPR, CNN and the Los Angeles Times.